dotnet/AspNetCore.Docs/aspnetcore/fundamentals/aot/request-delegate-generator/rdg.md

 ---
 # Turn Map methods into request delegates with the ASP.NET Core Request Delegate Generator

-The ASP.NET Core Request Delegate Generator (RDG) is a tool that generates request delegates for ASP.NET Core apps.
-The RDG is used by the native ahead-of-time (AOT) compiler to generate request delegates for the app's `Map` methods.
+The ASP.NET Core Request Delegate Generator (RDG) is a compile-time source generator that compiles route handlers provided to a minimal API to request delegates that can be processed by ASP.NET Core's routing infrastructure.
+The RDG is implicitly enabled when applications are published with AoT enabled and generated trim and native AoT-friendly code.

 > [!NOTE]
 > * The native AOT feature is currently in preview.